 I find that when people realize just how much we throw into landfills and how much plastic finds its way into our oceans, most want to reduce their waste and many don’t know where to start.
 Unless you buy consumer goods compulsively, I would hazard a guess that your kitchen generates the most garbage—packaging and food.
 How bad is our food […]

 Click here to go straight to the recipe.
 I used to buy broth.
 I would use half a container, put the rest in the fridge and a couple of weeks later, empty the remains down the drain.
-The packaging waste is also excessive, as the photo from Safeway below shows.
+The packaging waste is also excessive.
 At Safeway, you can choose from Tetra-Paks or cans for liquid broth; or plastic jars or paper […]